elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 Every release will have a thread in the [Elixir Forum](http://elixirforum.com) for discussion.

-Chech our documentation to learn more about our [overall work on set-theoretic types](http://hexdocs.pm/elixir/main/gradual-set-theoretic-types.html).
+Check our documentation to learn more about our [overall work on set-theoretic types](http://hexdocs.pm/elixir/main/gradual-set-theoretic-types.html).
 This release also includes [our official types cheatsheet](https://hexdocs.pm/elixir/main/types-cheat.html).

-The [complete CHANGELOG for this release](https://github.com/elixir-lang/elixir/blob/main/CHANGELOG.md) in on GitHub.
+The [complete CHANGELOG for this release](https://github.com/elixir-lang/elixir/blob/main/CHANGELOG.md) is on GitHub.

 Happy coding!